Published 14 March 2019

 - whether the adviser should prepare its own financial forecasts for the target company based on its own analysis, but using source data from the target company; and

 - the time period over which any forecast financial information does or should extend.

 - It is also important that the adviser have regard to any applicable professional standards.
-The Panel draws advisers’ attention to Advisory Engagement Standard No 2 Independent Business Valuation Engagements (AES–2) issued by the Institute of Chartered Accountants of New Zealand in 2001, and effective for all valuation engagements undertaken by members of the Institute from 1 April 2002.
+The Panel draws advisers’ attention to Advisory Engagement Standard No 2 Independent Business Valuation Engagements (AES–2) issued by the Institute of Chartered Accountants of New Zealand.
 However, advisers should always be mindful that reports under the Code are not simply valuations, but are reports on the merits of an offer.

 - If there is any collateral arrangement with one or more, but not all, shareholders of the target company in conjunction with the offer this is likely to raise the issue of the offer’s compliance with rule 20 of the Code.
 Rule 20 states that an offer must be on the same terms and provide the same consideration for all securities belonging to the same class of equity securities under offer.

 - The Panel expects advisers, as part of their assessment of the merits of any particular offer, to investigate and to comment in their reports on the reasonableness of the terms and conditions of any collateral arrangement.
 The Panel will take into account the adviser’s views when considering whether the offer complies with the Code.